 Yes.
 All students are required to have a meal plan and can make changes to their plan through the first Friday of classes each semester.
 To review meal plan options and eligibility please review Harvest Table's website here.

-No. Decisions made by the Off Campus Committee are final.
-Should a student receive a denial on their off campus petition and want their off campus petition to be considered they can apply for the next off campus review round.
+No. Decisions made by the Off-Campus Committee are final.
+Should a student receive a denial on their off-campus petition and want their off-campus petition to be considered again, they can apply for the next off-campus review round.

-The off campus petition can be found on your Housing Intention Form.
+The off-campus petition can be found through your Housing Intention Form.